Ankur3107/ankur3107.github.io/_posts/2020-08-02-Tokenizations.md

 Tokenization is the process of breaking text into pieces, called tokens.

-`Explanation: `How we human understand language?
+`Explanation: `How we humans understand language?
 We first try to *segment para into sentences* followed by *segment each sentence into words*.
-After that we try to link words and make sense out it followed by link sentences to make overall sense.
+After that, we try to link the words and make sense out it followed by link sentences to make overall sense.

-There are two type of tokenizations:
+There are two types of tokenizations:
-- Sentense Tokenization
+- Sentence Tokenization
 - Word Tokenization

 `Disclaimer:` Here we discuss how we can process word tokenization faster.